Characteristics of Palm Oil

 Natural food manufacturers selling to a typically more informed consumer often will use” organic” palm oil to allay shoppers’ fears regarding environmental shortcuts and abuse.
 Certified organic grocer Whole Foods has many products on its shelf made with certified organic palm oil.
 The problem is organic certification protects the earth but not the people of the region.
 The US Department of Labor lists palm oil coming from Indonesia and Malaysia as being produced with child labor.
 Malaysian palm oil is also produced with forced labor.
 It is also common practice for customary land rights to be disregarded by local corrupt officials in third world countries.
-Families that have farmed a plot of land for generations, and thereby own it according to national law, will discover their land has been sold by corrupt local officials and they will be prosecuted or incur physical harm if they don’t vacate.
+Families that have farmed a plot of land for generations, and thereby own it according to national law, will discover their land has been sold by local officials and they risk prosecution or physical harm if they don’t vacate.
 Another practice is to promise employment in exchange for land rights.
 NGO reports show again and again, previous landholders are frequently let go after just a few months of work.
-When high water crops like palm oil are planted, neighboring fields are no longer able to produce staple crops like rice.
-These practices are what drive down the price of agricultural products from tropical third world countries and organic certification won’t keep this from happening.
+Another consequence of planting high water crops like palm oil is that neighboring fields are no longer able to produce staple crops, like rice.
+These practices drive down the price of agricultural products from tropical third world countries and organic certification won’t keep this from happening.

 Is Palm Oil Irreplaceable?

 Palm oil has some interesting properties, but it is not irreplaceable.
 Soybean oil, rapeseed oil, sunflower seed oil, cottonseed oil can all replace palm oil.
 The difference will always be price and availability.
 It is up to the consumer to look for and avoid palm oil in their food.
 Overreliance on a single vegetable oil or protein will lead to abuses in production.
 Vegans and vegetarians should seek out variety.
 Unfortunately, consumers driven solely by price must also accept deforestation, loss of species and human rights abuses.
-I just priced out US produced organic cotton compared to that produced outside the US.
-The price difference was stunning, but we’ve gone through our industrial revolution.
 As the old saying goes, there is no free lunch!